-We’ve done the hard work of rounding up the best kayak seats for 2021, so you can sit back and relax as you read about which seat is best to, well, sit back and relax in while you paddle.
+We’ve done the hard work of rounding up the best kayak seats for 2022, so you can sit back and relax as you read about which seat is best to, well, sit back and relax while you paddle.

 - 1 Quick Answer: Top Kayak Seats